bitcoin-computer/bitcoin-computer-lib/README.md

 }
 ````

 Congrats, you are now one of the first people to ever to run a smart contract on Bitcoin!
-Now go ahead and change the program above to create your own smart contrat.
+Now go ahead and change the program above to create your own smart contract.

 ### Browser

-Instructions coming soon.
+Installation instructions for browsers coming soon.

 ## Supported features

-Eventually we want to support a large fragment Javascript.
-However, we are just getting started and currently the fragment is quite small.
-However already today it is large enought to support popular smart contracts like fungible tokens.
+Eventually we want to make it possible to deploy any smart contract on the Bitcoin|Computer.
+We are just getting started and we not quite there yet.
+However, already today the Bitcoin|Computer powerful enough to support popular smart contracts like non-fungible tokens.

-## Alpha Warning
+## Disclaimer

-We are just getting started.
 Expect bugs and issues.
-Don't put more Bitcion Cash into the system than you are willing to loose.
-If you have any problems, create and issue on the [Github repo](https://github.com/bitcoin-computer/computer).
+Don't put more Bitcion Cash into the Bitcoin|Computer than you are willing to loose.
+If you have any problems, please create an issue on [Github](https://github.com/bitcoin-computer/computer).